 Since Sonata will be the version of the Mac OS that exists when Mac OS X arrives, it has to provide compatibility with as much of that new operating system as possible.
 As a result, Sonata will be able to run Carbon-based applications automatically.
 Mac OS 8.1 through 8.6 will be able to do this, too, but they’ll require a special system file called CarbonLib.

 One of the other features Apple is promising for Sonata is support for multiple users on one machine.
 If you’ve ever shared your Mac with other people?most likely at home, in a college apartment, or in a small business?you’ve probably dealt with the difficulties inherent when several people are constantly modifying each other’s application preferences and stepping on each other’s personal files.

-In Sonata, any Mac can support multiple users, each with their own separate files and preferences, and you’ll be able to log in via password or voiceprint recognition.
+Identify Yourself In Sonata, any Mac can support multiple users, each with their own separate files and preferences, and you’ll be able to log in via password or voiceprint recognition.

 In Sonata, you’ll be able to set up a Mac to ask users to log in before they can access the system?an approach similar to using Apple’s At Ease software but one that is integrated directly into the Mac OS.
 After logging in?either via password or through a cool voice-identification system?each user will have his or her own protected file area, along with common areas where any user can share files.
 Each user will also have their own set of preferences, start-up applications, and the like, making the Mac a much friendlier place for people who must share computer space with others.

 If this system sounds familiar, it should?it’s essentially the same procedure Apple uses for NetBoot, the system that lets Power Mac G3s or iMacs boot off of a Mac OS X server and log in using their personal files and preferences.
 From all appearances, Apple has taken NetBoot and implemented the same interface for a single Mac, one that uses its own hard drive?instead of a remote OS X server?as a repository for files.